ptrLx/oneshot-web/README.md

 1. clone the repository
 2. open folder in vscode
 3. install recommended extensions
+4. create the required docker network: `docker network create --driver bridge os-web-db`
-4. reopen in container
+5. reopen in container
-5. type `make` to see what you can do (e. g. how to build the docker image from source)
+6. type `make` to see what you can do (e. g. how to build the docker image from source)

 ### Start the backend